hsherl/hsherl.github.io/content/projects/_index.md

 **Human kinds and looping effects**

 My thesis concerns how we represent kinds of people or human kinds in the human sciences, with a special focus on psychiatry and psychology.

-- Looping effects and kinds of people
-- Natural kinds and kinds of people
-- Intentional action and kind of people

 **Papers**